 • to notify you about important changes regarding any of our services;

-• in our web app and mobile app, so you can identify your own work, such as in the site card comments and attachments
+• in our web and mobile apps, so you can identify your own work, such as in the site card comments and attachments

 • to administer our services and for internal operations.
 These include: troubleshooting, data analysis, testing, research, and statistical purposes;

 • to provide you with technical support and adequately respond to individual needs;